A beginners guide to using Vite React

 Understanding the Project Structure

-When you initialize a React project using Vite, it creates a clean and minimal project structure.
-This structure is designed to help you get started quickly without the overhead of unnecessary files or complex configurations.
+When you initialize a React Vite project, it creates a clean and minimal project structure.
 Let’s break down the key files and folders created by Vite to help you understand the setup.

 my-app